Pseudodifferential operators and the Connes-Kasparov isomorphism: Operators on Proper Homogeneous Spaces

-For this we may invoke known facts about compactly supported operators, as follows.
+For this we may invoke known facts about compactly supported pseudodifferential operators, as follows.

 The compactly supported operator $\varphi T\varphi$ lies in the operator norm-closure of the algebra of compactly supported, order zero classical pseudodifferential operators, and has vanishing principal symbol.
-It is therefore a norm limit of compactly supported smoothing operators by Theorem~\ref{thm-negative-order-operators-compact}.
+It is therefore a norm-limit of compactly supported smoothing operators $B_n$, by Theorem~\ref{thm-negative-order-operators-compact}.
 Choosing a smooth, compactly supported function $\psi$ with $\psi \varphi = \varphi$, we now have